 What is a Probate Loan?
 A Probate Loan is a loan to a fiduciary, secured by real property in California.
 A fiduciary is the administrator or executor of an estate.
 This person is acting on behalf of a decedent (deceased person).
 These loans are often useful to help pay for attorney’s fees or to effectuate […]

 What is a Trust Loan?
-Two ago, at least two-thirds of the loans our company serviced were Probate Loans.
+Two years ago, at least two-thirds of the loans our company serviced were Probate Loans.
 As a society, families have become more aware of the value of structuring assets in a trust.
 Thus, today, over two-thirds of our loans are Trust Loans.
-A Trust Loan is a loan to a guardian […]
+A Trust Loan is a loan to a […]

 In my business of arranging loans to trusts and estates, I often make loans in order to eliminate the Property Tax Reassessment Event when the transfer of real property is between parents and children or grandparents and grandchildren.
 A common strategy to prevent a property tax reassessment event, and the resultant higher property tax, is […]